foomo/gotsrpc/docs/AI_ASSISTANT_GUIDE.md

 - **Go services only** → Use `gorpc` only
 - **Both** → Use separate targets for each type

+**Remember**: gotsrpc always generates Go server code.
+The `tsrpc`/`gorpc` arrays only determine which client libraries are generated.

+For detailed guidance on TSRPC vs GORPC selection, see [Understanding TSRPC vs GORPC for AI Assistants](#understanding-tsrpc-vs-gorpc-for-ai-assistants).

 ```yaml
 # TypeScript clients only
 targets: